 Images and video.
 Our approach will start with a stream of images.
 Initially, we will leverage the hundreds of thousands of publically available VARS frame-grabs, but eventually we will add in additional image streams as they become available, such as AUV-mounted cameras, the Jelly-cam, and perhaps images that AVED has found “interesting” from other sources such as Eye in the Sea.

-VARS Knowledge Base.
+VARS Knowledgebase.
 Contains the taxonomy of species and objects that can be described by the system.
 Can relate each species or object with one or more exemplar images.
 May be expanded to include trees of descriptive attributes.